 What if I forget my reusable bags?

 Getting used to new habits takes a little time and practice.
 Many stores have already put up reminder signs to help customers get used to bringing in their own bags.
 Keep your reusable bags in the car, in your purse, or you can invest in a small, collapsible bag that attaches to your keychain for shopping trips.
 After you take out your groceries, hang your grocery bags by the door or your keys so you remember to take them back out to the car with you.
 And if you forget your reusable bags in the car while shopping, put your groceries in your cart and take them to your car where you can bag them there.

 Aren’t reusable bags worse for the environment?

-Assumptions made in various studies comparing plastic, paper, and reusable bags are misleading, or are written in geographical locations that make them inapplicable to California.
-A closer look at the plastics industry’s own studies shows that paper bags produce at least 30% less GHG emissions over their lifecycle than plastic bags.
+Assumptions made in various studies comparing plastic, paper, and reusable bags are misleading, or are written in geographical locations that make them inapplicable to California's law.
 And reusable bags made from 40% recycled polyethylene have a lower footprint than ANY single-use bag after as few as 8 uses.
 By law they are mandated to be able to be used 125 times.
 They use 50% less energy, have 40% less impact on GHG emissions and solid waste resources, and use 30% less water.